 Vanderbilt appeals to engineering students who want to put their careers and lives into a rich context.

 As a Vanderbilt engineering student, you will learn to be a creative thinker and a problem solver, skills that will be valuable throughout your life -- in and outside of an engineering lab.

 In addition to providing a strong foundation in math, chemistry, physics and the liberal arts, our curriculum allows you to examine various engineering majors from multiple perspectives before you declare a specific major.
 Our five academic departments provide depth of study in a wide variety of traditional engineering disciplines, and some can be customized based on individual interests.
-Minors as well as electives should be carefully selected, after consultation with your academic advisor, to fulfill a specific purpose.
+Minors as well as electives should be carefully selected, after consultation with your academic adviser, to fulfill a specific purpose.